-Conduct Competitor Analysis with LexisNexis® PatentSight®
+Conduct Competitor Analysis With LexisNexis® PatentSight®

 Patent professionals may fail to realize how much value they can add to their clients’ corporate strategies.
 After all, patent protection is often the centerpiece around which both offensive and defensive corporate strategies are built.
 The role of a patent practitioner is essential at all stages of strategic research.
 From broad, general research, including patent landscaping and providing competitive intelligence, to conducting a granular competitor analysis, patent professionals are able to gather and interpret information for clients that is critical for making informed business decisions.